 All Oculus Quest developers MUST PASS the concept review prior to gaining publishing access to the Quest Store and additional resources.
 Submit a concept document for review as early in your Quest application development cycle as possible.
 For additional information and context, please see Submitting Your App to the Oculus Quest Store.

 As described in the Oculus Device Specifications, all Oculus HMDs use a different color space.
-This guide color management to avoid issues with low-level banding, hue shift, and under- or over-saturation.
+This guide describes color management used to avoid issues with low-level banding, hue shift, and under- or over-saturation.
 This guide also reviews the standard color spaces supported by Oculus HMD.

 Once you’ve mastered your app to a color space, you can use the ColorSpace APIs provided in our SDK and Integrations to identify the color space you’ve mastered.
 The Oculus runtime will remap the color space to present the content as closely as possible to the mastered color and brightness.